Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/attributes_methods.md

 dog_1 = Dog()
 dog_2 = Dog()
 dog_3 = Dog()

-# TODO: Each object should have the following attributes:
-# name
-# breed
-# fave_snack

 # TODO: Using the object variable names, create a list of Dog objects called dogs.